misiektoja/spotify_monitor/docs/configuration.md

 <a id="storing-secrets"></a>
 ## Storing Secrets

-A dotenv file is a plain text file that holds private values separately from regular configuration.
-Friend Activity uses `.env` by default.
-Scrobble health uses `.env.scrobble_health` by default.
-Store `SP_DC_COOKIE`, `LASTFM_API_KEY`, `SPOTIFY_SCROBBLE_REFRESH_TOKEN`, `REFRESH_TOKEN`, `SP_APP_CLIENT_ID`, `SP_APP_CLIENT_SECRET`, `SMTP_PASSWORD`, `WEBHOOK_URL` and `NTFY_ACCESS_TOKEN` in the file selected for that mode.
-Do not commit either file or share it.
-Prefer `spotify_monitor --set-smtp-password` for `SMTP_PASSWORD`: the value is entered through a hidden prompt and the mail server has to accept it before it is saved.
-It reports incomplete mail settings before asking for the password, naming the ones still to set.
-An exported `SMTP_PASSWORD` wins over the saved one at startup, so the command says so after saving rather than leaving you with a value the next run will not read.
+A dotenv file holds private values separately from regular configuration.
+Friend Activity uses `.env` by default and scrobble health uses `.env.scrobble_health`.
+Add only the credentials you need, as shown below.
+Do not commit or share these files.
+Setup and the hidden `--set-*` prompts can save credentials for you.

-A secret you clear, such as declining the ntfy access token during setup, has its line removed from the file rather than left behind as an empty value.

 You can use operating system environment variables instead of a file.
 Set them with `export` on Linux, Unix, macOS or WSL: